cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 GET http://localhost:{PORT}/staking/delegators/{delegatorAddr}/delegations
 ```

-To provide values such as `--chain-id` (the ID of the blockchain to make the query to) that are required by [`baseReq`](./rest.md#basereq), the user must configure their local REST server with the values or provide them in the request body.
+To provide values such as `--node` (the full-node the CLI connects to) that are required by [`baseReq`](./rest.md#basereq), the user must configure their local REST server with the values or provide them in the request body.

-The router automatically routes the `Query` HTTP request to the staking module `delegatorDelegationsHandlerFn()` function (to see the handler itself, click [here]()).
+The router automatically routes the `Query` HTTP request to the staking module `delegatorDelegationsHandlerFn()` function (to see the handler itself, click [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/client/rest/query.go#L103-L106)).
 Since this function is defined within the module and thus has no inherent knowledge of the application `Query` belongs to, it takes in the application `codec` and `CLIContext` as parameters.

-When users interact with the interfaces, the result is a CLI command or HTTP request. `Query` is then created when the command is executed or request handled.
+To summarize, when users interact with the interfaces, they create a CLI command or HTTP request. `Query` is then created when the command is executed or HTTP request is handled.

 ## Request and Command Handling

-The interactions from the users' perspective are a bit different, but the underlying functions are almost identical.
-This section describes how the CLI command or HTTP request is processed, up until the ABCI request is sent.
+The interactions from the users' perspective are a bit different, but the underlying functions are almost identical because they are implementations of the same command defined by the module developer.
 This step of processing heavily involves a `CLIContext`.

 ### CLIContext